duraki/duraki.github.io/posts/i/20200227-ghidra-scripting-image2icon.md

 				println(offset.toString());
 ```

-Now that we got our offset address we need to patch, we need two things.
+Now that we got our offset address, we can patch it.
+To do so, we need two things.

 One is `getInstructionAt()` method which spits Address instruction.
 We will use `Assemblers` ([API](http://ghidra.re/ghidra_docs/api/ghidra/app/plugin/assembler/package-summary.html)) that offers methods for `Patching` and fixing instruction of correct offset address.